nd1012/LSC/README.md

 ```

 To enable pre-fetching for the document or a single link, add the `data-prefetch` attribute to the tag.

+#### Ethnical use

+Blind pre-fetching of all linked contents of a website leads to a huge traffic overload, which you may ignore, if it's not your own server that has to deliver the response.
+Please be sure to pre-fetch only contents which are very likely to be requested from an user.
+You could use a predicting engine f.e. to see which links the user may target with his mouse actions.

 ### JavaScript console actions